scottysseus/scottysseus.github.io/src/content/blog/2024-09-04-chadburn/index.md

 ### Highlights

-This was my wife's and my first project together, it was awesome and really special to work on something big like this over the course of a few months (complete with pull requests, code reviews, and design meetings 😜).
+This was my Ana's and my first project together, it was awesome and really special to work on something big like this over the course of a few months (complete with pull requests, code reviews, and design meetings 😜).

-Beyond that, I was very happy with the very tight integrations we achieved with all of our various tools.
+Beyond that, I was very happy with the tight integrations we achieved with all of our various tools.
 In particular, being able to quickly automate full games in our tests using Firebase Hosting + GitHub Actions + Cypress felt like a superpower!

 ### Challenges